I salute the Confederate flag, with affection, reverence, and undying devotion to the Cause for which it stands.

 General John G. Pratt has been honored and another historical project of the General Louis Hebert Camp 2032 SCV has been completed.

-Replica Flag by member Donald Boudreaux
+Replica Flag by the late member Donald Boudreaux

 Click on the line below for the